red-axe/am-editor/docs/plugin/tutorials-inline.md

 Usually used in scenarios where the text is individually styled and cannot be nested

-For this type of plug-in, we need to inherit the `InlinePlugin` abstract class.
+For this type of plugin, we need to inherit the `InlinePlugin` abstract class.
 The `InlinePlugin` abstract class extends some properties and methods on the basis of inheriting the `ElementPlugin` abstract class.
 So the plugin that inherits `InlinePlugin` also has all the attributes and methods of the `ElementPlugin` abstract class

 ```ts
 import { InlinePlugin } from '@aomao/engine';